yashprakash28/XR-Community/1. learning-resources/README.md

 ## Tips for contributing

-1. Adehere to the specified format as above.
+1. Adhere to the specified format as above.